nmasse-itix/soapui/README.md

 </acme:doThisAndThat>
 ```

-_To do this, you have to pass the `bar` field with bla bla bla.
+_To do that, you have to pass the `bar` field with bla bla bla.
 Try it by yourself:_
 ```xml
 <acme:doThisAndThat xmlns:acme="http://www.acme.com/">
    <acme:bar>ABCDEF</gs:bar>